 All these problem cases for desire theories appear to be symptoms of a more general difficulty.
 Recall again the distinction between substantive and formal theories of well-being.
 The former state the constituents of well-being (such as pleasure), while the latter state what makes these things good for people (pleasantness, for example).
 Substantively, a desire theorist and a hedonist may agree on what makes life good for people: pleasurable experiences.
 But formally they will differ: the hedonist will refer to pleasantness as the good-maker, while the desire theorist must refer to desire-satisfaction.
 (It is worth pointing out here that if one characterizes pleasure as an experience the subject wants to continue, the distinction between hedonism and desire theories becomes quite hard to pin down.)

 The idea that desire-satisfaction is a ‘good-making property’ is somewhat odd.
-As Aristotle says (1984 [C4 BCE], Metaphysics, 1072a, tr.
+As Aristotle says (Metaphysics, 1072a, tr.
 Ross): ‘desire is consequent on opinion rather than opinion on desire’.
 In other words, we desire things, such as writing a great novel, because we think those things are independently good; we do not think they are good because they will satisfy our desire for them.

-The threefold distinction I am using between different theories of well-being has become standard in contemporary ethics.
-There are problems with it, however, as with many classifications, since it can blind one to other ways of characterizing views.
+The threefold distinction I am using between different theories of well-being has become standard in contemporary ethics (Parfit 1984: app.
+I).
+There are problems with it, however, as with many classifications, since it can blind one to other ways of characterizing views (see Kagan 1992; Hurka 2019).
 Objective list theories are usually understood as theories which list items constituting well-being that consist neither merely in pleasurable experience nor in desire-satisfaction.
 Such items might include, for example, knowledge or friendship.
 But it is worth remembering, for example, that hedonism might be seen as one kind of ‘list’ theory, and all list theories might then be opposed to desire theories as a whole.

-What should go on the list?
+What should go on the list (Moore 2000)?
 It is important that every good should be included.
 As Aristotle put it: ‘We take what is self-sufficient to be that which on its own makes life worthy of choice and lacking in nothing.
-We think happiness to be such, and indeed the thing most of all worth choosing, not counted as just one thing among others’ (2000 [C4 BCE], Nicomachean Ethics, 1197b, tr.
+We think happiness to be such, and indeed the thing most of all worth choosing, not counted as just one thing among others’ (Nicomachean Ethics, 1097b, tr.
 Crisp).
 In other words, if you claim that well-being consists only in friendship and pleasure, I can show your list to be unsatisfactory if I can demonstrate that knowledge is also something that makes people better off.

 What is the ‘good-maker’, according to objective list theorists?
 This depends on the theory.
-One, influenced by Aristotle and recently developed by Thomas Hurka (1993), is perfectionism, according to which what makes things constituents of well-being is their perfecting human nature.
+One, influenced by Aristotle and recently developed by Thomas Hurka (1993; see Bradford 2017), is perfectionism, according to which what makes things constituents of well-being is their perfecting human nature.
+(On the history of modern perfectionism, see Brink 2019.)
 If it is part of human nature to acquire knowledge, for example, then a perfectionist should claim that knowledge is a constituent of well-being.
-But there is nothing to prevent an objective list theorist's claiming that all that the items on her list have in common is that each, in its own way, advances well-being.
+But there is nothing to prevent an objective list theorist’s claiming that all that the items on her list have in common is that each, in its own way, advances well-being.

 How do we decide what goes on the list?
 All we can work on is the deliverance of reflective judgement—intuition, if you like.
 But one should not conclude from this that objective list theorists are, because they are intuitionist, less satisfactory than the other two theories.
 For those theories too can be based only on reflective judgement.
 Nor should one think that intuitionism rules out argument.
 Argument is one way to bring people to see the truth.
 Further, we should remember that intuitions can be mistaken.
 Indeed, as suggested above, this is the strongest line of defence available to hedonists: to attempt to undermine the evidential weight of many of our natural beliefs about what is good for people.